 While the Company has established (and continues to monitor and enhance) security controls in order to protect the Company's IT systems, there is no guarantee that these measures will be effective in preventing unauthorized access or cyberattacks.
 A significant failure or breach of the Company's IT systems could cause disruption to manufacturing processes, loss, destruction or inappropriate use of data, or result in the theft of intellectual property or confidential information of the Company or its key customers.
-The consequences of these events could have a material adverse effect on the Company, its profitability, and financial condition.
+While the Company carries what it considers to be an adequate amount of cybersecurity insurance coverage, the consequences of these events could have a material adverse effect on the Company, its profitability, and financial conditions.